leoladifrancesco/notes/README.md

 - "Premature optimization is the root of all evil" - Donald Knuth.

 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, and only after profiling and identifying bottlenecks.

+# 2023-12-21
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to stay up-to-date with new technologies and programming languages.
+Not only will this help keep your skills fresh, but it will also make you a more valuable asset to your team or company.
+Don't be afraid to ask questions, seek help, or even brag about your accomplishments.
+Celebrating your successes can help motivate you and others to achieve even greater things.